VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

-## X.X Existing Lands in Current Use
+## X.X Lands in Current Use

-## X.X Existing Lands in Current Use Needing Administrative Definition for Acreage
+## X.X Lands in Current Use Needing Administrative Definition for Acreage

-## X.X Existing Acreage in Right-of-Way
+## X.X Acreage in Right-of-Way

-## X.X Existing Acreage Duplicately Counted
+## X.X Acreage Duplicately Counted

-## X.X Existing Acreage Not Counted (Gaps)
+## X.X Acreage Not Counted (Gaps)

-## X.X Existing Acreage in Common Ownership
+## X.X Acreage in Common Ownership

+## X.X Discrepancies in Listed and Mapped Acreage